ELITE FITNESS

 1. Wide Leg Plank

 When people do planks, sometimes you’ll see their feet in a narrow stance.
 Other times, you’ll see them with a wider base.
-Here’s what happens when you spread your legs out during a plank.
+Here’s what happens when you spread your legs out.

 Wide Leg Plank:

-Years ago, I would have guessed that plank with legs wide would activate fewer muscle groups than the regular position (due to a wider base of support).
+Early in my career, I would have guessed that planks with legs wide would activate fewer muscles than the regular position (due to a wider base of support).

 But that’s not what the research has found.